clemgournay/board-festival/README.md

 # BOARD FESTIVAL

-`Mario Party like game in 3D, for browser
+Mario Party like game in 3D, for browser.

 ## Description